abstratt/cloudfier-maven-plugin/README.md

 #### cloudfier-maven-plugin:test

 Runs the test suite for a project currently deployed on a Cloudfier server.
+Does not re-deploy the application, but does re-deploy the data set supporting the Cloudfier application.

 Parameters:
 - kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")